-The pink shirt on the left is a good example for these sewing patterns declared maternity clothes for the time being.
+The pink shirt on the left is a good example of these sewing patterns declared maternity clothes for the time being.
 I had wanted to make this for more than a year.
-The striking pink color made me look for similar pink jersey in Germany last winter.
+The striking pink color made me look for a similar pink jersey in Germany last winter.
 When I found it I was convinced I would make this shirt soon after practicing to sew with jersey for a bit.
 This sewing pattern is also considered as ‘very easy’ and I did this shirt in less than a day.

 My Current Maternity Look

-So, my current maternity look is a combination of non-maternity clothes like my Burda Style shirts and dress that I dedicate a blog post to in October, some maternity sewing pattern and a few wide tops.
+So, my current maternity look is a combination of non-maternity clothes like my Burda Style shirts and dress that I dedicate a blog post to in October, some maternity sewing patterns, and a few wide tops.
 There is still a lot of room for improvement though.
-I still want to make some maternity pants and also a two or three dresses.
+I still want to make some maternity pants and also two or three dresses.